saultyevil/osrs-ping/README.md

-# OldSchool Runescape Ping Check
+# OldSchool Runescape Ping

 A Python script used to ping OldSchool RuneScape worlds.
-Only works on Windows right now!!!
+Currently works on Unix and Unix-like operating systems, but doesn't currently work on Windows.
+Windows support will be added when I can get onto a Windows based machine!

 ## Usage

-python osrs-ping.py -choice_of_words -n_tests
+python osrs-ping.py [-h] world_list [n_tests]

-Currently the accepetable choices of worlds is:
+Currently, the allowed choice for world_list is:

 * uk
 * allworlds
-* custom
+* custom_list
+* an integer for a single world

-If the number of tests is not provided, it will default to 1.
+If the n_tests is not provided, it will default to n_tests = 5.